yoctoproject/poky/documentation/brief-yoctoprojectqs/brief-yoctoprojectqs.rst

    For information on using the ``bitbake`` command, see the :ref:`usingpoky-components-bitbake` section in the Yocto Project Overview and Concepts Manual, or see the ":ref:`BitBake Command
-   <bitbake:bitbake-user-manual-command>`" section in the BitBake User Manual.
+   <bitbake:bitbake-user-manual/bitbake-user-manual-intro:the bitbake command>`" section in the BitBake User Manual.

 #. **Simulate Your Image Using QEMU:** Once this particular image is
    built, you can start QEMU, which is a Quick EMUlator that ships with